Stricks1/shooterGame/README.md

 ### Game Concept

 On this game, you are Bob the octopus, and you are in a quest to find a treasure in the 16-bit layout deep sea.
 You need to face some sea creatures in order to achieve your goal, and you can kill the creatures by shooting ink from our hero and interact with levers on the scenario to open paths.
-You have 5 minutes to complete the quest.
+You have a limited time to complete the quest.

 ![screenshoot](./readmeImg/gameReadme.png)